Christian countercult movement: Precursors and pioneers

 Christians have applied theological criteria to assess the teachings of perceived non‑orthodox movements throughout church history.
-The Apostles themselves were involved in challenging the doctrines and claims of various teachers.
-The Apostle Paul’s Galatians confronts teachers urging Gentile believers to adopt circumcision and/or other aspects of the Mosaic Law, a dispute also reflected in the Jerusalem Council narrative (cf. Acts 15; Galatians 1:6–10).
-Many interpreters read the First Epistle of John as responding to early docetic or proto‑Gnostic teachings that denied Jesus’ coming in the flesh, reflected in the letter’s tests of christological confession and appeals to eyewitness testimony (1 John 1:1; 1 John 2:22; 1 John 4:2).”
+The Apostles themselves were involved in soteriological controversies around doctrine.
+Both the Acts of the Apostles (15) and the Apostle Paul’s Epistle to the Galatians (2:11–14) deals with competing definitions of what it meant to be a Christian.
+Some Christian teachers had urged Gentile believers to adopt circumcision and/or other aspects of the Mosaic Law in order to join the Christian community, or else they could not be saved, a dispute reflected in the Council of Jerusalem narrative.
+Many Christian countercult activists read the First Epistle of John as responding to early docetic or proto‑Gnostic teachings that denied Jesus’ coming in the flesh, reflected in the letter’s tests of christological confession and appeals to eyewitness testimony (1 John 1:1; 1 John 2:22; 1 John 4:2).

-The early Church in the post-apostolic period was much more involved in "defending its frontiers against alternative soteriologies—either by defining its own position with greater and greater exactness, or by attacking other religions, and particularly the Hellenistic mysteries."
+The early Church in the post-apostolic period was much more involved in "defending its frontiers against alternative soteriologies—either by defining its own position with greater and greater exactness, or by attacking other religions, and particularly the Hellenistic mysteries" according to Eric J. Sharpe.
 Much of the early Christian literature is devoted to the exposure and refutation of perceived unorthodox theology, mystery religions and Gnostic groups.
-Irenaeus, Tertullian and Hippolytus of Rome were some of the early Christian apologists who engaged in critical analyses of unorthodox theology, Greco-Roman pagan religions, and Gnostic groups.
+Irenaeus, Tertullian, Hippolytus of Rome, and Augustine of Hippo were some of the early Christian apologists who engaged in critical analyses of unorthodox theology, Greco-Roman pagan religions, and Gnostic groups.